emesik/cardano-python/README.rst

 -------

 The roadmap is delayed from what I posted originally in the proposal.
-This is because I've mistaken the voting dates.
-Right now the vote is still underway but I've started the work already.
+This is because I've mistaken the voting dates and during the work I also learned that some of the ideas aren't as easy as I thought them to be (surprise ;)

+I started the work even though the vote was still underway.
+As for today, it is confirmed the project would receive funding.

+The following timeline is still subject to reassessment, hopefully minimal.

 +------------+---------+--------------------------------------------------------------------------+
 | date       | version | features                                                                 |